Leaders aren't born: how self-work transforms the manager

 Loïc Wan-Ajouhu

-Co-Founder of VikL, former CFO at VINCI Construction
+Co-Founder of Vikl, former CFO at VINCI Construction

 The myth of the born leader